semihcihan/storeconfig/Ideas.md

 ## IDEAS TODOs

 - Create easy pricing changes

-- Have a documentation / README
+Notes

 - No start date and end date support, will be overridden (TELL THIS TO USER)

-- multiple app infos problem ??

-- website
+- Worldwide

 # V2